mxaddict/www.codedmaster.com/_posts/2016-09-01-getting-latest-nvidia-drivers-and-vulkan-support-for-ubuntu-16.04.md

 ![Screenshot](/public/img/vulkan_steam_dota2_03.png)
 ![Screenshot](/public/img/vulkan_steam_dota2_04.png)

-Then run [Dota 2][dota2], if it works then you have vulkan setup correctly!
+Then run [Dota 2][dota2], if it works then you have [Vulkan][vulkan] setup correctly!

 ## Conclusion

-As of the wrinting of this article, this method is the easiest way to get the latest NVIDIA driver with Vulkan support, so If you are reading this in the future, which I damn sure hope so, there may already be Vulkan support on the default [Ubuntu][ubuntu] package repos.
+As of the wrinting of this article, this method is the easiest way to get the latest NVIDIA driver with [Vulkan][vulkan] support, so If you are reading this in the future, which I damn sure hope so, there may already be Vulkan support on the default [Ubuntu][ubuntu] package repos.

 [ubuntu_ppa_graphics]: https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa
 {:target="_blank"}